kyletolle/everything-blog/README.md

 Must define these environment variables:

 - `EVERYTHING_PATH` - the full path to your everything repo.
-- `HTML_OUTPUT_PATH` - the full path to write the blog's HTML files
+- `BLOG_HTML_PATH` - the full path to write the blog's HTML files
-- `TEMPLATE_PATH` - the full path of the ERB HTML template to use for the blog
+- `TEMPLATES_PATH` - the full path of the folder where the HTML templates for the blog are stored

+You can create a `.env` file with these values, if you want.

 ## Usage